 There will come a time in the future when our nation will once again find itself in a time of great darkness and evil.
 Young men, yet untested in battle, will look to their leaders for guidance and find instead hollow vessels without the steel or stones necessary to lead men into battle.
 The painted soldiers on the parade fields will shake in terror and search desperately for the rough men like Frank who shepherded them through the last conflict for guidance only to find that they have all been weeded out of service.
 This is unacceptable.
 We must change the way we evaluate our young Marines to recognize and differentiate isolated incidents from patterns of misconduct.
 A Marine should be able to make a mistake as a Corporal or a Sergeant and still be promoted through the ranks after redeeming himself.
 We owe it to ourselves and our nation to reconsider our draconian promotion and retention system to ensure that we retain the best and the brightest among us to marshal the next generation of warriors through our future conflicts.

-This article first appeared in The Havok Journal on 07AUG14.
+This first appeared in The Havok Journal on August 7, 2014.

 © 2023 The Havok Journal